nVarap/CSABlog/_posts/2023-11-06-Tri1Reflection.md

 In conclusion, my trimester in AP Computer Science Advanced has been a transformative experience.
 I've not only acquired technical expertise but also developed invaluable life skills, such as time management, teamwork, and goal setting.
 The joy of building a robot with my team in such a short time has been a significant achievement.
 I'm excited to continue my journey in computer science, with a particular focus on AI, as I believe it holds the key to unlocking endless possibilities in the world of technology.

+# Next Trimester Plans
-Next trimester, especially looking forward, I want to see if I can make a chatbot for the Nighthawk coders website
+Next trimester, especially looking forward, I want to see if I can make a chatbot for the Nighthawk coders website.